chackop/angular-seed/README.md

 In the view level, ng-repeat is used to iterate through and display the basic data list.
 Further nested ng-repeat is also used to access the specific array data as well.
 Bootsrap grid classes are also used to make the specific panels responsive.
+The app is also deployed over the site https://chackop.github.io/angular-weather-app/ Also please note that the open weather api call takes place over http (not https) as the ssl is only avaialble for the premium version.
+So please ensure to let the scripts run when the app has loaded (by clicking shield icon that comes in chrome for e.g.).

 ### Future Enhancements